 - Stick to fruits and vegetables that you can peel yourself, such as bananas, oranges and avocados.
 Stay away from salads and fruits that can't be peeled, such as grapes and berries.

-For adults traveling to areas affected by cholera, a vaccine is now available in the United States.
-The Food and Drug Administration recently approved Vaxchora, a vaccine for the prevention of cholera.
+For adults traveling from the United States to areas affected by cholera, a vaccine called Vaxchora is available in the United States.
 It is a liquid dose taken by mouth at least 10 days before travel.

 A few other countries offer oral vaccines as well.
 Contact your doctor or local office of public health for more information about these vaccines.
 Even with the vaccine, it's important to take the above precautions to prevent cholera.